-Cats deal with watchfulness, awareness, and perception.
+Cat: Cats deal with watchfulness, awareness, and perception.
 Shown on the queen of rods card, the cat is a message that there are energies at work that we may not be aware of, but we can certainly tap into.
 Cats are also a symbol of psychic ability.
 In a reading, the queen and her cat will make a point that the querent must keep his/her poise (keep your wits about you) and be aware of all sides to the story in the situation relating to the card reading.
-There's only one (in the Rider-Waite deck), but click here to catch the cat in the cards.
+Note: You might not always see a cat with the queen of wands, but you will definitely see one in the traditional Rider-Waite deck.
+Get more about cat symbolic meanings here.

+Lion: You might not always see the lion with the queen of wands, but in the traditional Rider-Waite deck, you see lions on her throne.
 Signifying one of the four fixed signs of the zodiac, lion symbol meanings deal with strength, courage, royalty, and protection.
 Much like lightning, the lion is viewed as both savior and destroyer in ancient cultural myth.
-The lion is a bit of a paradox - while standing as a symbol of spiritual valor it is also a symbol for the beastly needs of the flesh.
+The lion is a bit of a paradox – while standing as a symbol of spiritual valor it is also a symbol for the beastly needs of the flesh.
 When the lion roars at us in the cards we are encouraged to consider the level of our courage.
 Are we seated in faith or flesh?
 Are we protecting others or ourselves?
 Are we being strong or just stubborn?
-Get a wild look at other lions in the cards.
+Get more about symbolic lion meanings here.

-If you've ever observed this happy flower, you've noticed that its head always looks to the sun.
-This is the message of the sunflower "always look to the light" for the answers and guidance you seek.
+Sunflower: If you’ve ever observed this happy flower, you’ve noticed that its head always looks to the sun.
+This is the message of the sunflower “always look to the light” for the answers and guidance you seek.
 When the sunflower nods at us in a reading it is time to look away from the dark (negativity) and look to the light (positive) side of things.
-It sounds cliche, but keeping on the "sunny side" as the sunflower does assures a more sunny disposition.
-See other sunflowers growing in the cards.
+It sounds cliche, but keeping on the “sunny side” as the sunflower does assure a more sunny disposition.
+Get more about sunflower symbolic meanings here.